Big Sur California, USA Travel Guide

 Always let someone understand your hiking plans and expected return time.

-Sudden changes in weather can impact safety, specifically on shoreline trails and roads.
+Sudden changes in weather may affect safety, particularly on shoreline trails and roads.

-Always check the local weather forecast before and during your visit.
+Always look at the local weather forecast before and during your visit.

 Drones are generally prohibited in California National Parks and National Forest wilderness areas.
 Check specific park regulations.